bceverly/sysmanage/README.md

 - Generate a new salt value ($ openssl rand -base64 32)
 - Store the salt value created above in the /etc/sysmanage.yaml file as password_salt (See sample file in root directory for an example)
+- Set up the admin userid and password in the /etc/sysmanage.yaml file
 - Run the web UI via "python3 -m http.server" from the ./website directory